kyma-project/istio/docs/user/operation-guides/02-30-enable-istio-access-logs.md

       - name: stdout-json
 ```

-### Configure Istio access logs for a selective workload
+### Configure Istio Access Logs for a Selective Workload

 To configure label-based selection of workloads, use a [selector](https://istio.io/latest/docs/reference/config/type/workload-selector/#WorkloadSelector).
 1. In the following sample configuration, replace `{YOUR_NAMESPACE}` and `{YOUR_LABEL}` with your namespace and the label of the workload, respectively.